filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionsApi(config);
-            var id = 1;  // int | The ID of the transaction journal (the split) you wish to delete.
+            var id = 123;  // string | The ID of the transaction journal (the split) you wish to delete.

             try
             {